Allan50200/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-6-create_local_variable - This script creates a new local variable 7-create_global_variable - THis script creates a new global variable 8-true_knowledge - This script prints the results of the sum of the trueknowldge variable and 128
+6-create_local_variable - This script creates a new local variable 7-create_global_variable - THis script creates a new global variable 8-true_knowledge - This script prints the results of the sum of the trueknowldge variable and 128 9-divide_and_rule - This script prints the results of POWER divided by DIVIDE